A Primer on Scientific Testing

 So I hereby present this primer on scientific testing, to better equip the layperson with the ability to determine the validity of claims being made, or the published results of supposed research.
 Valid claims and real research will follow the whole process that I'm about to outline, and they'll tell you about it too.
 If the poster you read in Jamba Juice doesn't detail the testing procedure used to substatiate its claims, or if the testing procedure is not similar to that outlined herein, then you have very good cause to be skeptical of any claims that it makes.
 If something works, its makers should be happy to prove it to you.

 One of the most important characteristics of a valid test is the control.
 Let's say your wrist hurts, and so you try acupuncture, and your wrist feels better.
 You're likely to consider that you've just tested acupuncture, and it worked, thus proving its efficacy.
 But in fact, this was not a valid test, because there was no control.
 Your wrist may have healed naturally.
 Your wrist may have been healed by a psychic in the next room.
 There is no way to know what effect, if any, the acupuncture had.
 It may have even slowed the healing, for all you really know.
-The most basic kind of control would have been to have at least two people with similar injuries, one received the acupuncture and the other received a control procedure, and all else would have had to be equal.
+The most basic kind of control would have been to have at least two people with similar injuries, where one received the acupuncture and the other received a control procedure, and all else would have had to be equal.
+Even if you take an aspirin for a headache and someone asks you how it worked, you truthfully can't say, ever; because you had no alternate version of yourself who didn't take the aspirin as a control to compare against.
 With a control, you have the beginnings of a valid test.

 Single blind tests are good, but double blind tests are better.
 In a double blind test, neither the subjects nor the people administering the tests know what group any given subject is in.
 They also don't know whether they're giving the real substance being tested or a placebo.
 A double blind test removes the chance that a test administrator might skew the results by acting differently, either knowingly or unknowingly, and thus providing information to the test subject.